James Colville, 1st Lord Colville of Culross: Life

 James Colville was the son of James Colville of East Wemyss (d.
 1562) and Janet Douglas, a daughter of Robert Douglas of Lochleven and Margaret Erskine.

 Before becoming Lord Colville, he was known as the "Laird of East Wemyss", and often simply as the "Laird of Wemyss".

 He was a distinguished soldier who fought in France for Henry, Prince of Navarre, later King Henry IV.
 He returned to Scotland in 1582 along with Francis Stewart, Earl of Bothwell, loaded down with commendations from his French patrons.
 He was involved in the Ruthven raid, on 22 August of that year.

 Colville owned a ship, the Good Company which was robbed by pirates at Great Yarmouth in June 1583.
 The master of the boat, James Cowan, was tortured to reveal the whereabouts of any money.
 Their sails of new French canvas were taken, and their cargo of Flemish tables and timber beds worth £200 Scots was thrown in the sea.
 Colville was at that time ambassador in London with Colonel William Stewart.
 He sent his goods and purchases back to Scotland in a ship from Prestonpans which was also robbed by pirates.

 Colville was sent to London and Navarre in March 1589.
+James VI gave him and Richard Cockburn £666 Scots for their expenses.
 He was to discuss with Queen Elizabeth the rights of James VI to lands owned by his grandmother Margaret Douglas, Countess of Lennox, and announce the king's intention to marry Anne of Denmark, a younger daughter of Frederick II of Denmark.
 James VI was not inclined to marry the Catherine de Bourbon, sister of Henry of Navarre.
 The English ambassador in Scotland, William Asheby wrote to William Cecil that Colville was "right well affected towards her majesty, and a furtherer of all good courses betwixt these two crowns".